AOT-Technologies/forms-flow-ai/forms-flow-web/README.md

   * Click the button **+ Create Form** to launch the form designer studio.
   * Design the form using **Drag and Drop** of components from LHS to RHS and publish by clicking the button **Create Form**.

-To know more about formio, go to https://help.form.io/userguide/introduction/.
+To know more about form.io, go to https://help.form.io/userguide/introduction/.